 Emma Montana McElroy was born and raised in Berkeley, California where she was introduced and connected to disability rights activism and studies at a young age.
 She moved to Los Angeles to pursue higher education and completed her Bachelor’s degree at CSUN, majoring in Therapeutic Recreation & Tourism and minoring in Gerontology, with additional concentrations in Public Health and Administration.
-McElroy began working as an intern for EIN SOF in 2015, and has been involved in many projects and collaborations including with LCA 2.0, Apple, The Mid-Atlantic ADA Center, and Oath-NDLA-Getty Images on The Disability Collection.
+McElroy began working as an intern for EIN SOF in 2015, and has been involved in many projects and collaborations including with LCA; Apple; CBS News/DisBeat/LCA Internships; Mid-Atlantic ADA Center; and Verizon Media-NDLA-Getty Images on The Disability Collection.
 She currently splits her time working in Administration at Cedars-Sinai Medical Center, and working with EIN SOF Communications.

 Barbra Butz – In Memory

 Barbara A. Butz was President of PolicyWorks, Inc. and a Managing Partner in Capstone Consulting Group.
 She had 40 years of experience working with people with disabilities on employment issues and provided leadership to employment and training programs for a school system, community action agency, and a non-profit.
 She ended her public service career as Assistant Secretary of Labor and Employment Security for the State of Florida.